 NFTs and Tokens on Bitcoin

-Estimated read time: 7 min
+Estimated read time: 6 min

 What are Ordinals?

-Ordinals are a protocol for numbering and tracking individual satoshis.
+Ordinals number and track individual satoshis.

 What are Inscriptions?